CrimeOwl AI logoCrimeOwl AI

 Lead #2

-What specific aerospace and satellite companies were targeted, and what critical intellectual property or sensitive data was successfully exfiltrated?
+What specific aerospace and satellite companies were targeted, and how much sensitive technology or intellectual property was successfully exfiltrated?

 💡